Tavistock and Portman NHS Foundation Trust

-The Tavistock and Portman NHS Trust was formed in 1994, when the Tavistock Clinic merged with the neighbouring Portman Clinic in Fitzjohn's Avenue.
+The Tavistock and Portman NHS Trust was formed in 1994, when the Tavistock Clinic merged with the neighbouring Portman Clinic in Fitzjohns Avenue.
 The Portman specialises in areas of forensic psychiatry, including the treatment of addictive, sociopathic and criminal behaviours and tendencies.

-It has developed as a centre of excellence for psychoanalysis within the NHS since being included at its founding in 1948.
+It has developed as a centre for psychoanalysis within the NHS since being included at its founding in 1948.

 The Trust and predecessor organisations have been influential beyond medicine, including in the British Army, management consultancy, prison and probation services.

+On 9 April 2025, it was announced that the Trust would merge with the newly formed North London NHS Foundation Trust by April 2026, forming one of the largest community and mental health trusts in London.

 Early history

 It owes its name to the fact that its original location was in Tavistock Square in central London.
 When it moved later to larger premises, it took its name with it.

 Although Hugh Crichton-Miller was a psychiatrist who developed psychological treatments for shell-shocked soldiers during and after the First World War, clinical services were always destined for both children and adults.
 The clinic's first patient was a child.
 From its foundation it was also clear that to offer free treatment to all who need it meant that the Tavistock Clinic needed to generate income by providing training to clinical professionals who could eventually help people across the UK and beyond.
 The clinical staff were also researchers.
 These principles remain influential to this day.

 Following its foundation the Tavistock Clinic developed a focus on preventive psychiatry, expertise in group relations – including army officer selection – social psychiatry, and action research.
-There was an openness to different streams of research and thought as, for instance, the famous series of lectures given by the Swiss psychiatrist and one time collaborator of Sigmund Freud, Dr. Carl Jung, which were attended by doctors, churchmen and members of the public, including H. G. Wells and Samuel Beckett.
+There was an openness to different streams of research and thought as, for instance, the famous series of lectures given by the Swiss psychiatrist and one time collaborator of Sigmund Freud, Carl Jung, which were attended by doctors, churchmen and members of the public, including H. G. Wells and Samuel Beckett.

 Its staff, who were still mainly unpaid honorary psychiatrists, psychologists and social workers, were interested in researching and consulting to leadership within the armed forces.
 The staff also offered treatment to members of the civilian population who might be traumatised by the prospect of a further world war, which could bring bombing of cities, evacuation of children and the shocks of loss and bereavement.